uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/create-a-new-project.md

 ### Add/Create Project page
 Fill out the 4 fields:
 * Title:
-  * The title of your project should be *what?*
+  * The title of your project should be concise but descriptive of the work being done.
+Avoid titles such as "My project" or "Project 1".
 * Description:
-  * The description should be *what?*
+  * The description should include a brief summary of the work that is being done as well as the project's goal.
 * Field of science:
   * This drop-down list was taken from the National Science Foundation.
 If your field is not listed, please choose "Other".
 * Cluster Type:
-  * Most projects should use our main cluster "Discovery".
+  * **Discovery (Cluster Partition)**: CARC's main compute resource available to all USC faculty/staff and their students/collaborators.
+Most CARC researchers should be choosing Discovery as their cluster type
-  * In the future we will have additional cluster options: Condo and AWS Cloud
+  * In the future we will have additional cluster options: **Condo** and **AWS Cloud**

 and click the "Save" button.